Acceptance and Commitment Skills Group

 Bringing Baby Home Workshop

 Bringing Baby Home is a research-based research-tested psychoeducational program focused on strengthening the couple relationship during the transition to parenthood.
-In this 2-day workshop, you and your partner will learn how to:
+In this 6-week course, you and your partner will learn how to:

 Strengthen your friendship